 After the blog was launched, we revamped the website to include a shortened banner area without the background photo at the top.
 But rather than having the developer go back and take out the photo banner on the blog pages, we decided to keep the photo banner here to add visual interest to the blog posts.
 The agency writing the posts didn’t have graphic design support, so they weren’t going to be adding any images within the posts they were writing.
 With this design, the agency writer could select one featured image for each post and it would show on the blog page, the blog list page, and in the rss email to subscribers.
 It was a good compromise.

-One thing this project shows is that it’s good to have a clear design vision, but it’s also important for a designer to be willing to listen to developers and content creators about what will work for them.
+One thing this project shows is that it’s good to have a clear design vision, but it’s also important to be willing to listen to developers and content creators about what will actually work.
+Balancing smart marketing with design and development feasibility is an indispensable skill.